artur-ciocanu/launch.en/help/extension-dev/edge/data-element-types.md

 ---
 title: Data Element Types for Edge Extensions
-description: Learn how to define an data-element-type library module for a tag edge extension in Adobe Experience Platform.
+description: Learn how to define an data-element-type library module for a tag extension in an edge property.
 exl-id: f12d6f0d-8504-4564-8ebb-01ac3e552238
 ---
 # Data-element types in edge extensions